 Since 1955 the volunteers of PVRS have answered our community’s call for help.
 Your friends…your neighbors…freely giving of themselves.
 Pulled away from family, from jobs, at all hours of the day and night to answer the call for help.

 We currently have 50+ volunteers; a dedicated group consisting of local residents, students enrolled at the area universities and auxiliary members from neighboring emergency units.
 They are tasked with the responsibility of responding to a call volume that annually averages 2200+ responses.
-To assist in meeting the demand, in July 2004 we hired a full-time Advanced Life Support (ALS) provider for weekday daytime coverage.
+To assist in meeting the demand, PVRS contracts ALS and BLS providers through a 3rd party company for additional 911 and interfacility transport coverage.
 The decision was not made lightly, but was needed in order to continue to provide timely daytime response to our community.
-PVRS remains a volunteer driven agency and we are always in need of members of the community who may wish to volunteer.
+PVRS is always in need of members of the community who may wish to volunteer.

 Our members are dedicated, but only so much can be asked of so few.
 We ask our community to help keep the spirit of volunteerism alive and well.
 Knowing you have done just one thing for a neighbor, friend or stranger in need is one of the most rewarding experiences one can ever know.
 Why not consider becoming a team player and find out what a heartfelt “thank you” is all about?

-By the way, you don’t need to be and EMT to join!
+By the way, you don’t need to be an EMT to join!

 So what do you have to do to be a member?